tebeco/alexdarbyshire.com/content/posts/unplanned-downtime-opportunities/index.md

 - Add redundancy by deploying Nginx and Cloudflared container to a cloud provider

 #### Low Expense to Impact Improvements
 - Add check to pipeline confirming Vault is unsealed before patching deployments which rely on it.
-The highlighted line were updated in file `.github/workflows/build-and-deploy-website-image.yaml`
+The highlighted lines were added to file `.github/workflows/build-and-deploy-website-image.yaml`
 ```yaml {hl_lines=["14-16"]}
 Patch-Deployment-Image:
   runs-on: arc-runner-set